 Best Gaming Mice Under $100: A Buyer Guide

 When you want to buy a gaming mouse, then you need to have a broad idea of the best mice, which comes under this price point.
-To facilitate your selection and get the best gaming mice under $100, some considerations need your attention.
+Some considerations need your attention to facilitate your selection and get the best gaming mice under $100.
 If you have never used a gaming mouse, some critical features may remain under your consideration when you buy a gaming mouse so that you become able to choose the best mouse for yourself.

 1. Known Brands